List of Fast & Furious characters: Neela Ezar

 Neela Ezar is the love interest of Sean Boswell.
 When Sean arrives in Japan and goes to school, he meets Neela in class.
 When Sean goes to the drifting world with Twinkie, he sees Neela and begins talking to her then he realizes that she is with Takashi when confronted by him.
 Later, Neela claims that she grew up with Takashi after her mother died.
 As the movie goes on, she starts to like Sean even more.
-When Han is nearly killed by Deckard Shaw, she was taken by Takashi.
+When Han is supposedly and seemingly killed in a car crash, she was taken by Takashi.
 Eventually in the end, she ends up with Sean after he defeats Takashi on a final race down a mountain.
-She soon discovers it was Deckard Shaw who caused Han to crash and be killed.

-The relationship between Neela and Sean is unknown after the events of Furious 7.

 Neela is portrayed by Nathalie Kelley.